 However, the Rule of 72 calculation is still valuable if you want to do a quick analysis and understand the overall impact a rate of return has on your money.
 And as a means of understanding the big picture of investing, and how your money can work for you.

 In the example above, if you’re stashing cash in a Certificate of Deposit (CD) at your local bank earning a 2% rate of return will obviously take you a long time to double your money (36 years).
 However, move that cash into a mutual fund earning a 9% rate of return and you can quickly see how a higher rate of return will allow you to double your money in a shorter period of time (8 years).

-The Rule of 72 is a simple financial calculation and shouldn’t be used to make long-term financial decisions, but it can provide you with an initial evaluation on what your money could do for you.
+The Rule of 72 is a simple financial calculation and shouldn’t be used to make long-term financial decisions.
+But it can provide you with an initial evaluation of what your money could do for you.
 Use it as a first step to understanding the relationship a rate of return will have on your ability to double your money.

-Do you use the Rule of 72?
+Have you used the Rule of 72?
 Comment below.